drand/drand/docs/SECURITY.md

 drand should be using the round number as a marker and not the time accuracy which may not be granular enough for some applications.

-#### DDoS the drand network
+#### DoS the drand network

-**Scenario**: There is a DDoS attacks on multiple drand nodes and at least a threshold of honest drand nodes are now considered offline and can't get other's partial beacons.
-The attack is substained for a duration X. The threshold of nodes to DDoS is the threshold from the group configuration as defined during the DKG phase.
+**Scenario**: There is a DoS attacks on multiple drand nodes and at least a threshold of honest drand nodes are now considered offline and can't get other's partial beacons.
+The attack is substained for a duration X. The threshold of nodes to DoS is the threshold from the group configuration as defined during the DKG phase.

-**Consequence**: The chain halts for as long as the DDoS attack is substained on the drand nodes OR for as long as the drand operators didn't move their drand node to another IP / network not under attacked.
+**Consequence**: The chain halts for as long as the DoS attack is substained on the drand nodes OR for as long as the drand operators didn't move their drand node to another IP / network not under attacked.
 That means there will not be any new drand beacon for the number of rounds contained in X.

-**Criteria for success**: The DDoS attack must bring completely down the network around a threshold of nodes.
+**Criteria for success**: The DoS attack must bring completely down the network around a threshold of nodes.
 Completely means there is not a _single_ outgoing partial beacon that leaves the drand's node network.
 That is a _critical distinction_ to make since, otherwise, a drand node could still collect the